Camperdown, Victoria: History

 In 1883 Wombeetch Puuyuun (also known as Camperdown George) died at the age of 43 and was buried in a bog outside the bounds of Camperdown Cemetery.
 His friend, James Dawson was shocked at this burial upon his return from a trip to Scotland, and personally reburied Wombeetch in Camperdown Cemetery.
 He appealed for money to raise a monument, but finding little public support, he primarily funded the monument himself.
-The 7 metre obelisk was erected as a memorial to Wombeetch Puuyuun and the Aborigines of the district, and has been described as being still inspiring today.
+The 7 metre obelisk was erected as a memorial to Wombeetch Puuyuun and the Aboriginal people of the district, and has been described as being still inspiring today.

 It became the service centre for the vast pastoral empires of the region.
 The Port Fairy railway line was opened in 1883, and the Timboon railway line was constructed in 1892.

 By the mid 20th century Camperdown had emerged as a more diverse centre for dairy farming which drew on its rich volcanic soil, for woolgrowing and for produce processing industries.
 The Camperdown Magistrates' Court closed on 1 January 1990.

-The town made the news in 1991 went an industrial dispute at the local abattoir.
+The town made the news in 1991 due to an industrial dispute at the local abattoir.
 The dispute over pay and conditions occasionally turned violent between Police and picketers.
 The owner closed the site and the export licence transferred to another plant in Shepparton.
 130 casual jobs were lost and many workers had to leave town in search for new employment.

-More bad news for the town when the local milk factory relocated to a more modern plant in Cobden.
+A local milk factory relocated to Cobden.

 By the late 20th century the town had become a major centre for tourism because of its unspoiled 19th century architecture and as a gateway to the southern tourist attractions of the Otway Ranges, the Great Ocean Road and the 'Shipwreck Coast'.

-In more recent years, however, the drought in Australia in the 21st has affected Camperdown's dairy industry.
+In more recent years, the drought in Australia in the 21st century has affected Camperdown's dairy industry.